Skip to main content

 Overtime

 Unless otherwise stipulated or dictated by collective agreement, work in excess of normal working hours should be compensated at 150% of wages (200% in cases of night work or Sunday work).
-Overtime must not exceed 12 hours per day or 20 hours per week.
+Working hours, including overtime, must not exceed 12 hours per day or 60 hours per week.
 Workers may refuse overtime in some instances.

 Mandatory Bonuses